 - Likert scales and other categorical variables will be transformed into binary measures (i.e. "very positive" and "somewhat positive" = 1).
 Neutrals will be resolved towards the smaller group in order to maximize statistical power; we will report if changing this assignment mechanism changes results.
 "Don't know" and other missing values will not be included in the index; we will not impute missing values for outcome variables.
 We will impute missing values for control variables using the mean. - Monetary measures including profit, revenue, capital, inventory, debt, & savings: - Values will be winsorized at the 1st and 99th percentiles within each survey round. - Nominal values will be converted to real values using the CPI from the Uganda Bureau of Statistics. - If the respondent declines to provide an exact amount but provides a range (pre-specified on the survey), we will use the midpoint of the range.
-For firms in the top range, the median of firms in the top range with reported point estimates will be used. - Values will be transformed using the inverse hyperbolic sine.
-We will also report treatment effects on 1) levels and 2) quantile-transformed outcomes as in Delius and Sterck (2020).5 - For firms that close down, values will be recorded as 0, and additional analysis will be conducted conditional on surviving.
+For firms in the top range, the median of firms in the top range with reported point estimates will be used.
+For firms in the bottom range of measures that can take on negative values (such as profit), we will use the median of firms in the bottom range with reported point estimates. - Values will be transformed using the inverse hyperbolic sine.
+We will also report treatment effects on 1) levels and 2) quantile-transformed outcomes as in Delius and Sterck (2020). - For firms that close down, values will be recorded as 0, and additional analysis will be conducted conditional on surviving.

-5We will use the quantiles in the control group and then interpolate the quantile values for the treatment group based on the control group quantiles.
+&lt;sup>5We will use the quantiles in the control group and then interpolate the quantile values for the treatment group based on the control group quantiles.
 Values exceeding the maximum (minimum) in the control group will interpolated using a linear interpolation defined by OLS on values in the 95th through 100th (0th through 5th) percentiles.